karlh001/archiveguard/README.md

 Type 'y' to confirm the input directory

 > Do you want to run on directory? /home/Pictures/ (y or n):

-## Run as schedule task

-You can easily run as a scheduled tasks.
-Add the s flag to skip the yes/no prompt.

-> ag -ds /path/to/dir/

 ## Failed Hashes